9 Ingredients That Should Never Be In Your Protein Powder

 Match your protein to your goal.
 If you find a clean protein powder, it can be used for a number of things, such as fitness, weight management, healthy snack, etc. However, you will use the protein differently depending on what your goal is.

 1. Weight loss

-Protein can work effectively to help regulate the appetite (less hunger, more satiety), build lean muscle, and support weight loss.
-It is recommended you get 1.2 to 1.6 grams per kilogram body weight per day (or at least 25 to 30 grams of protein per meal) to support these outcomes.
+Protein can work effectively to help regulate the appetite5 (less hunger, more satiety), build lean muscle6, and support weight loss7.
+It is recommended you get 1.2 to 1.6 grams per kilogram body weight per day (or at least 25 to 30 grams of protein per meal) to support these outcomes7.
 For a 145-pound woman, that would be about 80 to 105 grams of protein per day.

-The best, science-backed way to use protein for weight loss is to use it as a meal replacement.
+The best, science-backed way to use protein for weight loss is to use it as a meal replacement8.
 Start the day with a morning smoothie for breakfast after your workout.

 I use grass-fed whey protein or organic pea protein, and then add frozen berries, almond milk or coconut water, and some ice.
 A small banana can also be added for extra creaminess, and you can be creative with personalized boosters like matcha green tea.
 This type of smoothie will support your metabolism, nourish lean muscle, and deliver nutrient-dense energy for your day ahead.

 As a midafternoon snack, I like to combine 1 serving of protein powder with 1-½ cups of coconut water or water in a blender bottle.
 This will help curb your appetite and keep you from reaching for the cookie jar when you feel like something sweet.